 Morzine

-Morzine (French pronunciation: [mɔʁzin]; Arpitan: Morzena) is a commune in the Haute-Savoie department and Auvergne-Rhône-Alpes region of south-eastern France.
+Morzine (French pronunciation: [mɔʁzin]; Arpitan: Morzena), alternatively known as Morzine-Avoriaz (pronounced [mɔʁzin avɔʁja]), is an alpine commune on the Swiss border in the Haute-Savoie department in the Auvergne-Rhône-Alpes region in Southeastern France.

 A traditional market town in the heart of the Portes du Soleil, Morzine is dominated by chalets spread across a river gorge, bordered by partially wooded slopes allowing skiing in poor weather conditions.
-Situated at an altitude of 1000 m, it is one of the most northerly of the French Alpine resorts, and weatherwise benefits from the Mont Blanc microclimate.
+Situated at an altitude of about 1,000 m, it is one of the most northerly of the French Alpine resorts, weatherwise benefiting from the Mont Blanc microclimate.
 The locality enjoys panoramic mountain views and modern ski facilities, as well as hotels and restaurants in the town itself.
 The ski resort of Avoriaz is located on the territory of the commune.

 In 1181, Morzine (Latin: Morgenes, or "border area") was a grange of Aulps Abbey, a Cistercian monastery 7 km away.[1]
 In the Middle Ages, granges were agricultural centres from which the monks exploited their landscape and co-ordinated farming and industrial work.
 The grange was fundamental to the Cistercians' successful expansion and management of their mountain land.
 The granges supplied the monastery's food, clothing, utensils and building materials.
 The granges were manned by lay-brothers, who cultivated the lands and reared livestock.[2]